morpheusthewhite/nordpy/README.md

 <li> The button "Reset settings" resets only the settings of the connection (each time a VPN connection is established the used options are saved and restored at the next start). </li>
 <li> The percent associated to each server in the window for manual choice is the <b>load</b> (a big load implies a slower connection)</li>

-#### Command line interface
-`nordpy` can be called with 2 different commands (in this case the gui isn't opened):
-- `--quick-connect` starts a connection according to the last chosen preferences (you must first start a connection using the gui)
-- `--quick-disconnect` shuts down any connection that `nordpy` previously started

 #### Advanced Settings

 ![Alt text](media/screenshots/screen05.png?raw=true "Preview")